-Office Administration (25370) CIP 52.0204
+Office Administration (25370) CIP 52.0204 Associate in Applied Science Degree (A25370)

 The following is a suggested program of study for completing this degree in five semesters.
 Some students' programs of study may be different, depending on their enrollment status (day, evening, full-time or part-time).